aryapandit200408/Verilog_for_BETCE/README.md

 4. [HDLbits Online Verilog Simulator](https://hdlbits.01xz.net/wiki/Iverilog)
 5. Icarus Verilog

-**Vivado is the easiest to use and lets you code Xilinx FPGAs (BASYS-3 FPGAs available at digital lab can be coded using this), however, if you have technology constraints you could always use online alternatives like EDA Playground*
+**Vivado is the easiest to use and lets you code Xilinx FPGAs (BASYS-3 FPGAs available at digital lab can be coded using this), however, if you have technology constraints you could always use online alternatives like EDA Playground.*